Introduction to Parsing Theory

 Once you have a lexer written and deployed, you can now work entirely with token streams.
 Parsing now works entirely at the level of the phrase grammar.
 The parser’s job is to uncover the derivation tree, or parse tree, whose leaves are now tokens, not characters.

-A language’s syntax is normally defined with a CFG (or the equally powerful BNF, EBNF, Syntax Diagram), or a PEG.
+A language’s syntax is normally defined with a CFG (or the equally powerful BNF, EBNF, ABNF, or Syntax Diagram), or a PEG.
 A compiler uses the grammar to parse the token sequence, that is, to determine if the token string can be generated by the grammar, and produce the syntax tree for the token sequence.
 People have been studying parsing for decades!
 Here are some things they figured out:

 That’s some good background info to start a study of parsing.
 But wait, first, what do $LL$ and $LR$ mean?